“Saving one animal will not change the world, but surely for that one animal, the world will change forever.”

 “I am in favor of animal rights as well as human rights.
 That is the way of a whole human being.”

 The Shelter Division is a place where current and future shelter workers can get quality education,

 information, community and support, with the goal of improving the lives of those working in shelters, as well

 as the animals and adopters they serve.
 We're extremely proud to have Dot Baisley and Trish McMillan serving as co-Chairs.

 The Division offers 3 levels of membership, with two designations:

 - Supporting: Anyone can join

 - Shelter Behavior Affiliate (SBA) Accreditation: Must pass an application requiring fundamental knowledge of shelter work and

-- Certified Shelter Behavior Professional (CSBP): Very high level, in line with our other full certifications, available mid-May 2019.
+- Certified Shelter Behavior Professional (CSBP): Very high level, in line with our other full certifications, available mid-September 2019.

 A Shelter Library is stocked by contributions from members and is available from within your IAABC user accounts.
 Shelter-focused handouts, articles, and videos for professionals and clients are added on a continuing basis.
 Material from the library may be used for

 distribution and public use by our members.